bro256/SimpleRSA/README.md

 - The program allows you to pass a custom message and key size as command-line arguments.
 - By default, the key size is set to 2048 bits, but you can specify a different key size to experiment with smaller or larger keys.
 Be aware that larger keys will take more time to generate and use more resources.

+### Limitations

+- The RSA algorithm can only encrypt messages that are smaller than the modulus `n`.
+If the message is too large, an error is printed.
+- This implementation does not include padding schemes (e.g., OAEP) that are essential for secure encryption in real-world scenarios.